DataDog/integrations-core/torchserve/README.md

 #### Complete configuration

-An example of a complete configuration leveraging the three different APIs described in the previous sections would be:
+This example demonstrates the complete configuration leveraging the three different APIs described in the previous sections:

 ```yaml
 init_config: